sei-jed-10/w01d02-HW1/README.md

 #### Your solution here:
 - What is `a`?
 ```

-a is Number
+ a is "bongos"

 - What is `b`?
 ```
-b is String
+b is true

 - What is `c`?
 ```
-c is Boolean
+ c is "bongos"

 #### Exercise 2:
 Output a console log `The sum of 5 and 10 is 15` where the values for 5 and 10 are saved to variables, and where 15 comes from those variables being summed.